qragsda80/IntermediateCAD/README.md

 ### Reflection

-This is the second assignment of two using and making these lego bricks in Onshape.
+This is the third assignment of three using and making these lego bricks in Onshape.
 This was a really fun and easy assignment because I remember playing with legos when I was a kid.
 I enjoyed putting the legos together and building the duck.
 It was challenging trying to snap some of the pieces together.
 They would sometimes go through eachother, but I figured it out by trying it a again and just playing around with it.